 I want an amendment to the Constitution.

-I think the 14th Amendment uh bans abortion nationwide.
+I think the 14th Amendment bans abortion nationwide.

-But once you start advocating this big government judicial activism, what makes you think you're gonna be in control all the time?
+But once you start advocating this big government judicial activism, what makes you think you're going to be in control all the time?

-Then you're gonna have a one-size fits all, and you're not gonna like the outcome.
+Then you're going to have a one-size-fits-all, and you're not going to like the outcome.

 The only way to keep freedom alive is to limit the jurisdiction of governments.